-Bulgaria: TPP Maritsa East 2 to obtain two loans worth 12.8 million euros3.
-April 2017. / SEE Energy News
+Bulgaria: TPP Maritsa East 2 to obtain two loans worth 12.8 million euros, SEE Energy News

 Bulgarian Energy Holding (BEH) announced that its subsidiary that operates thermal power plant Maritsa East 2 has invited offers for two revolving loans with a combined worth of 12.8 million euros.